abinit/abinit/doc/tutorial/eph_legacy.md

 It, too, should be converged to get physical results (see [Tutorial 3](/tutorial/base3)).

-Note that the value of 1.0E-14 for [[tolwfr]] is tight, and should be even lower (down to 1.0E-20 or even 1.0E-22) for accurate results.
+Note that the value of 1.0E-14 for [[tolwfr]] is tight, and should be even lower (down to 1.0E-20 or even 1.0E-22) for precise results.
 This is because the wavefunctions will be used later explicitly in the matrix elements for ANADDB, as opposed to only energy values or densities, which are averages of the wavefunctions and eigenenergies over k-points and bands.
-Electron-phonon quantities are delicate sums of a few of these small matrix elements (those near the Fermi surface), so each matrix element must be accurate.
+Electron-phonon quantities are delicate sums of a few of these small matrix elements (those near the Fermi surface), so each matrix element must be precise.
 You can however set [[prtwf]] to 0 in the phonon calculations, and avoid saving huge perturbed wavefunction files to disk (you only need to keep the ground state wave functions, with prtwf1 1).